-Recognising that there are residual uncertainties associated with the preferred supply options, UUW has identified alternatives that provide greater certainty of WFD and HRA compliance.
+Recognising that there are residual WFD uncertainties associated with the preferred supply option, and in compliance with the revised WRPG requirements, UUW has identified alternatives that provide greater certainty of WFD compliance.
 Given that the options are broadly of similar scale and providing similar benefit, these quantified effects are comparable with the preferred supply options.
-Two areas of difference are noted in regard of the quantum of effects as the reasonable alternative options containing greater amounts of embodied carbon (increased by 1,098 tCO2e) and materials (increased by 7,103 tonnes of concrete and 1 tonne of plastic) when compared to the preferred plan.
+Two areas of difference are noted in regard of the quantum of effects as the reasonable alternative options contain smaller amounts of embodied carbon (6,134tCO2e compared to 20,457tCO2e) and provide lower additional water capacity (22MI/d compared to 25MI/d) when compared to the preferred plan.